reflex-frp/reflex-frp.org/doc/reflex_docs.rst

 Reflex
 ======

-The reflex package provides APIs to create the FRP control logic which is independent of the DOM.
+The ``reflex`` library provides the foundation Classes and their implementation APIs to do Functional Reactive Programming.
+This is independent of the DOM creation code, and can be used to implement FRP architecture in non-web related apps also.

-The `Quick Ref <https://github.com/reflex-frp/reflex/blob/develop/Quickref.md>`_ provides a really nice overview.
+The `Quick Ref <https://github.com/reflex-frp/reflex/blob/develop/Quickref.md>`_ provides a really nice overview of its APIs.

 FRP Basics